beerjs/sofia/README.md

 ## Why GitHub?

-* GitHub is a more natural social network for a group of developers than Meetup.com.
+* GitHub is a more natural social network for a group of developers than facebook.
 * Less spam
 * Because GitHub is free and awesome!